iTwin/presentation/.changeset/funny-feet-buy.md

 "@itwin/presentation-components": patch
 ---

-Change placeholder value of class selector in `InstanceFilterDialog`.
+Instance filter builder / dialog: Change class selector placeholder value to emphasize the fact that selecting a class is optional.